-Can We Create a Child Custody Plan Without the Court’s Involvement in Connecticut?
+Can Parents Come Up With a Child Custody Plan Without The Court’s Involvement in New York?

-What If Parents Are Unable to Agree on All Aspects of Child Custody in Connecticut?
+What If the Parents Cannot Agree on Child Custody in New York?

 What Is Child Support?